-Scapular Retraction Mini Pull Ups – As I’ve mentioned numerous times in this post, scapular retraction is key.
-While you can use the Inverted Row to strengthen the muscles involved with scapular retraction, you still need to develop the mind-body connection to do it during a Pull Up.
+Scapular Mini Pull Ups – As I’ve mentioned numerous times in this post, scapular mobility is key.
+While you can use the Inverted Row to strengthen the muscles involved, you still need to develop the mind-body connection to do it during a Pull Up.

-That is why the Scapular Retraction Mini Pull Up is a great move to include in your workout routine.
-This move will help you improve your scapular retraction so that you can perform it during the Pull Up.
+That is why the Scapular Mini Pull Up is a great move to include in your workout routine.
+This move will help you improve your scapular retraction and depression so that you can perform it during the Pull Up.

 To do this move, hang from a bar with your palms facing away from you.
 Your hands should be about shoulder-width apart although you can do it with them wider apart or closer together.